 5. Know where to spend your time, resources and budget

-Creating a content strategy will let you become clear on where to spend your time.
+Creating a content strategy that aligns with your marketing strategy should make it clear where to spend your time.

 Whether you choose to spend time creating content in-house, or you outsource it, you need to be clear on what’s possible and the relevant costs.